Establishing A Brand Voice: The Everyman Archetype - App Development | Chop Dawg | Think Partner, Not Agency

 Here are some examples of companies with everyman-style brands.

 With no need for pretense or status symbols, the Everyman tends to embody the ideals of hard work, honesty, and integrity.
-OR, simply just being an ‘Average Joe.’
+Simply just being an ‘Average Joe.’

-Embracing common sense values and authenticity feels relatable to many people.
-It highlights how accessible these items are.
+Embracing common sense values and authenticity feels relatable to everyone.

 Marketing to the People: The Everyman Archetype Family